AllStarLink/ASL3-Manual/docs/developers/aptly.md

 ```bash
 aptly publish update bookworm
 ```
-Whe other distributions are supported, replace "bookworm" with the appropriate distribution.
+When other distributions are supported, replace "bookworm" with the appropriate distribution.
 Upon execution, a prompt will appear for the GPG signing key for the repository.
 Provide it.